⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Microdosing Tirzepatide

 Some patients and clinicians have explored microdosing tirzepatide — using doses lower than the standard titration schedule, such as 1 mg or 1.5 mg weekly.
-While not FDA-approved and not supported by large clinical trials, some practitioners use microdosing as a strategy for patients who are highly sensitive to GI side effects or who want to use the medication for metabolic optimization at lower doses.
-This approach requires compounded tirzepatide and should only be undertaken under close medical supervision.
+While not FDA-approved and not supported by large clinical trials, some practitioners use microdosing as a strategy for patients who are highly sensitive to GI side effects or who want to use the medication for body tuning at lower doses.
+This approach needs compounded tirzepatide and should only be undertaken under close medical supervision.

 6. How to Take Tirzepatide: Administration & Storage

-Tirzepatide is administered as a once-weekly subcutaneous injection in the abdomen, thigh, or upper arm, with injection sites rotated each week.
+Tirzepatide is gave as a once-weekly under-skin injection in the abdomen, thigh, or upper arm, with injection sites rotated each week.
 If a missed dose occurs, it should be taken as soon as remembered, provided the next scheduled dose is at least 3 days away.
-The medication comes in a pre-filled auto-injector pen that does not require manual drawing of medication or needle attachment, unlike a single-dose vial.
+The medication comes in a pre-filled auto-injector pen that does not need manual drawing of medication or needle attachment, unlike a single-dose vial.

 Where to Inject Tirzepatide